EU copyright law plan angers Radiohead, Pink Floyd

 "And sometimes it's difficult to find the rights-holders because they are all over the world," she added.

-The law also aims to tackle piracy by expanding the amount of music which can be played by online companies like Apple's iTunes that need licenses from the societies before they can offer their services.
+The law also aims to tackle piracy by expanding the amount of music which can be played by online companies like Apple's (AAPL.O) iTunes that need licences from the societies before they can offer their services.

 (Editing by Rex Merrifield and Mark Heinrich)